Paulinho (footballer, born August 1997)

-Paulo Henrique Rolim de Genova (born 26 August 1997), known as Paulinho or Paulo Henrique, is a Brazilian professional footballer who plays as a midfielder for Italian Serie D club Bassano.
+Paulo Henrique Rolim de Genova (born 26 August 1997), known as Paulinho or Paulo Henrique, is a Brazilian professional footballer who plays as a midfielder for Italian Eccellenza club Angolana.

 Club career

 Born in Assis, Paulinho started his career in São Paulo.
 He made his professional debut on 17 January 2018 against São Bento, for Campeonato Paulista.

 On 3 August 2019, he moved to Italy and joined Serie C club Triestina.

 On 21 January 2022, he moved on loan to Legnago.